eruj22/dnevna-tecajnica/README.md

 ## About The Project

 In this app there is visual presentation of different currencies in comparison with euro for selected year.
-Data is fetched from the external xml file and the data is represented with a library D3.js.
+Data is fetched from the external xml file and it is represented with a library D3.js.

 ### Built With